tugcantopaloglu/bicycle-rent-system/README.md

-# bicycle-rent-system
+# Bike Rental System
+**Project Problem** Search Tree, Heap, Hash Table, Bike Rental System
  This is a example bicycle rent system for Izmir.
+Using customer, bike and location data.